 The audience were captivated by Tomos as he sang Pot and Kettle, followed by an emotional Think of me, written by Andrew Lloyd Webber.

 The piano was very popular amongst the scholars with wonderful performances from Freddie, Jamie, Cassian who played Chopin, Ubani playing Schubert and Silas playing Petites Litanies de Jesus by Grovlez.

-The audience were also treated to two wonderful brass performances from Gabriella on the French Horn and Jamie playing Tequila Sunrise on trumpet.
+The audience were also treated to two wonderful brass performances from Gabriella on the French Horn and Jamie playing Tequila Sunrise on the trumpet.
 The concert ended with a toe-tapping Isn’t she lovely played by Freddie on the guitar, wowing the audience by using his loop pedal to construct his own accompaniment.